Skip to main content

 Applying a blank Workflow

 For example, you might agree on a new bespoke project with a Company, which you know will take several weeks and have multiple steps.
-Rather than treating this as a number of independent tasks, collecting them in a Project will help you see the full set of work in one place, and later allow you to more easily analyse time taken and so on.
+Rather than treating this as a number of independent tasks, collecting them in a Project will help you see the full set of work in one place, and later allow you to more easily analyze time taken and so on.

 To do this, apply a Workflow via a Preview or Full-Page Profile as described above (where you will see that the "Template" field is not a required field), and click "Create Workflow" without specifying a Template name.
 (You can also select "Empty workflow" from the Template name list for the same effect.)

-Workflow "create form" and field properties
+Workflow "create form"

-The form itself, and the fields it includes, are managed within the "Data" ("Data Model") Global Tool for admins.
-Here you should ensure the "Workflows" data model is selected from the column on the left-hand side.
+This is managed within the "Data" Model" Global Tool for admins.
+Here you should ensure the "Workflows" data model is selected in the column on the left-hand side.
+Click on the "Profile" tab, and then select "Create form".

 Click the image to view it enlarged